impress-org/give-cloudflare-turnstile/readme.txt

 License: GPLv3
 License URI: https://opensource.org/licenses/GPL-3.0

+Reduce donation spam with Cloudflare turnstile, a user-friendly, privacy-preserving alternative to CAPTCHA.

 == Description ==

-Reduce donation spam with Cloudflare turnstile, a user-friendly, privacy-preserving alternative to CAPTCHA.
+Protect your donation forms from spam with Cloudflare Turnstile.
+Turnstile is a user-friendly, privacy-preserving alternative to CAPTCHA that helps reduce spam submissions on your GiveWP donation forms.

 == Installation ==